dhivyapadmanaban/bikesharing/README.md

 #### Membership Breakdown By Day

-This stacked bar chart quickly shows us the user typers of this bike sharing on everyday basis.
+This stacked bar chart quickly shows us the user types of this bike sharing on everyday basis.
 As expected subscribers take most of the trips everyday!

 ![image](https://user-images.githubusercontent.com/83181834/128304690-5fec08f1-1901-4cf3-8953-ecbf58d2a831.png)